7 Wheat sourdough

 Experienced bakers will tell you to go by the look and feel of the dough.
 While this works if you have made hundreds of loaves, this is not an option for an inexperienced baker.
 As you make more and more dough, you will be able to judge the dough’s state by touching it.

 My go-to method for beginners is to use an Aliquot jar.
 The aliquot is a sample that you extract from your dough.
 The sample is extracted after creating the initial dough strength.
 You monitor the aliquot’s size increase to judge the level of fermentation of your main dough.
-The aliquot sample is extracted after creating dough strength.
 As your dough ferments, so does the content of your aliquot jar.
 The moment your sample reached a certain size, your main dough is ready to be shaped and proofed.
 The size increase you should aim for depends on the flour you have at hand.
 A flour with a higher gluten content can be fermented for a longer period.
 Generally, around 80 % of your wheat flour’s protein is gluten.
 Check your flour’s packaging to see the protein percentage.
 The actual size increase value is highly variable depending on your flour composition.
 I recommend beginning with a size increase of 25 % and testing up to 100 % with subsequent bakes.
 Then identify a value that you are happy with.

 Flour protein content